Using an Estate Planning Attorney: The Basics

 Minimizing Estate Tax

-There is a federal estate tax ranging from 18% to 40%, but it only applies to estates that total over $11.7 million.
-However, 16 states and Washington, D.C., also have estate or inheritance taxes of their own.
-A local attorney can help you navigate these uncharted waters and provide legal advice that complies with your local laws and governance.
+There is a federal estate tax ranging from 18% to 40%, but it only applies to estates that total over $12.060 million.
+But several states and Washington, D.C., also have estate or inheritance taxes of their own.
+A local attorney can provide legal advice specific to your jurisdiction.

 Establishing Legal Guardianship of Minor Children